Eight easy ways to keep your phone & data safe when you travel

 1. Make sure you have both a screen protector and a case from a reputable manufacturer.
 If you have a new and expensive phone, consider using a case that hides rather than highlights the brand and model.
 Depending on your planned destination and activities, you might even consider getting a sturdy, less expensive phone for travel.

-2. To help keep your phone safe from pickpockets, carry it in your front pocket, not your back one – or even better, use something to attach it to you physically, like a lanyard or a crossbody phone strap.
+2. To help keep your phone safe from pickpockets, use something to attach it to you physically, like a lanyard or a crossbody phone strap.
 And this can’t be said often enough: Don’t leave your phone lying on tables in restaurants, even if you are sitting nearby, because someone could snatch it and make a run for it.

 3. To keep your phone safe at the beach or pool, seal it in a sturdy zip-lock bag.
 This is usually enough to protect it from sand, splashes or a quick accidental dunking; however, if you want to take it in the water, invest in a high-quality waterproof pouch.